mzc796/mzc796.github.io/_pages/about.md

 ## PhD Openings in Secure Software-Defined Networks & Cyber-Physical Systems
 **Kansas State University – starting Spring/Fall 2026**

-Dr. Mingming Chen—joining K-State as a tenure-track Assistant Professor in August 2025—is recruiting **two fully funded PhD students** to design and build a next-generation SDN testbed.
+I am recruiting **two fully funded PhD students** to design and build a next-generation SDN testbed.
+Research topics you can pursue are:
-Our flagship *vertical* is smart agriculture, where secure SDN control of UAV swarms, in-field sensors, and edge compute nodes can transform crop monitoring, resource management, and food security.
-Please send me your CV, transcript, brief research statement if you are interested.
+- SDN-powered Smart Agriculture: Our flagship *vertical* is smart agriculture, where secure SDN control of UAV swarms, in-field sensors, and edge compute nodes can transform crop monitoring, resource management, and food security.
 > **Why smart agriculture?**
 > We maintain active collaborations with precision-agriculture professors at K-State.
+- Security & Privacy of 5G network slicing: Investigate cross-slice isolation, side-channel defenses, and privacy-preserving orchestration to stop leakage and abuse of resources in multi-tenant 5G cores.
+- Security of SDN and Programmable Data Plane: Build a protocol-agnostic security toolbox—combining misuse-driven testing, interface-aware fuzzing, and dynamic invariants—to uncover and mitigate cross-layer vulnerabilities.

+Please send me your CV, transcript, and a brief research statement if you are interested.

 News
 ======